LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: Preliminaries and Related Work

 The curve is computed over a number of training set sizes, e.g. $n_1, n_2, \ldots$, where we call the training set size \textit{anchor}.
 The risk is an expectation that relies on an integral over the true data distribution $P$, which is unknown.
 Therefore, we estimate the risk using performance on held out data (test data).
 The expectation over $S_n$ is approximated using multiple repeats with different train and test sets.
 By using multiple repeats $K$, we obtain multiple estimates of the risk, $\hat{R}_n^r$, where $n$ indicates the training set size and $r$ is the repetition.
 We estimate the mean learning curve as $\hat{C}(n) = \frac{1}{K} \sum_{r=1}^K \hat{R}_n^r$.
 One decides $n_1, n_2, \ldots, n_N$, typically based on the dataset size. $N$ is the amount of anchors in a curve.

 \paragraph{Ill-Behaved, Non-Monotone, and Non-Convex Learning Curves. }

 Several synthetic learning problems illustrate that more data does not lead to better performance \citep{viering2019open, loog2019minimizers}, we find such examples in carefully curated CC-18 datasets \citep{bischl2021openml} (see Table ~\ref{fig: ill shape}).
-Peaking is such a violation, where the error rate initially decreases as the training set size increases, then rises to a peak before decreasing again \citep{vallet1989linear,loog2020brief}, and is also called sample-wise double descent \citep{mahmood2022optimizing}.
+Peaking is such a violation, where the error rate initially decreases as the training set size increases, then rises to a peak before decreasing again \citep{vallet1989linear,loog2020brief}, and is also called sample-wise double descent \citep{nakkiran2021deep, mahmood2022optimizing}.
 Peaking has been proven to occur for the Fisher classifier, and the peak effect is most severe when the training set size is equal to the dimensionality $d$ \citep{raudys1998expected,krijthe2016peaking}.
 Double descent describes a similar phenomenon when plotting the error versus the capacity of the model \citep{belkin2019reconciling,viering2022shape}.
 Other cases of monotonicity and convexity violations include dipping and phase transitions. \citet{loog2012dipping} introduce the concept of dipping.
 The error rate initially improves, then increases without recovering, even in the limit of infinite amounts of data.
+Dipping has been observed for decision trees in error rate learning curves \cite{frey1999modeling, vanschoren2008learning}, and for KNN in AUC learning curves \cite{ting2017defying}.
 A phase transition means that model performance improves abruptly, causing a distinct drop in the learning curve.
 Phase transitions in machine learning were studied mostly in theory \citep{kang1993generalization,viering2022shape}, and we are not aware of any examples on real-world datasets before this work.
+Beyond classification, many of the observed learning curve irregularities, such as non-monotonicity, may also arise in regression problems \cite{sollich2001gaussian, grunwald2017inconsistency, loog2019minimizers} and even unsupervised learning \cite{loog2023also}, challenging the assumption that more data always helps.

-\paragraph{The Learning Curves Database 1.0 (LCDB 1.0). } The LCDB 1.0 \citep{mohr2022lcdb} includes classification learning curves of various learners on numerous datasets from the OpenML platform \citep{vanschoren2014openml, feurer2021openml}.
-Some curves in LCDB 1.0 are missing, resulting in actually fewer than 246 datasets, possibly due to incompatibilities with sparse matrices and long compute times.
+\paragraph{The Learning Curves Database 1.0 (LCDB 1.0). } The LCDB 1.0 \citep{mohr2022lcdb} includes classification learning curves of various learners on numerous datasets from the OpenML platform \citep{vanschoren2014openml, feurer2021openml, bischl2025openml}.
+Some curves in LCDB 1.0 are missing, resulting in actually fewer than 196 datasets, possibly due to incompatibilities with sparse matrices and long compute times.
 Data leakage occurs because the feature imputer was fitted on the complete data.
 We resolve these issues with the LCDB 1.1.